NonDairyNeutrino/Thesis/defense/paper/manuscript.typ

 The communication of data between between processes is much slower and requires much more overhead than communicating between threads.
 Considering the analogy, when a family member in home A can't find the phone, they simply go to the fridge for the updated information.
 If, for some reason, family B needs the location of family A's phone, someone from family A would probably walk over to home B and update them.
 This takes much more time and resources than going to the fridge in the same home (and even more time and effort is required to update in the next town over!).
 But what if Bob in home B wants Alice in home A to do something?

-#pagebreak()
-*Remote Procedure Calls:* While there are many methods to communicate information between processes, the most important method for this work involves one processes telling another process to execute some procedure, which is aptly named a remote procedure call (RPC).
+While there are many methods to communicate information between processes, the most important method for this work involves one processes telling another process to execute some procedure, which is aptly named a remote procedure call (RPC).
 RPC allows one process, such as the one launched by a user running a program, to direct another process to execute some command using its own resources.
 Though, because each process has its own memory space, any references to objects that don't exist in the remote process e.g. variable, libraries, etc., will fail, and references to objects "with the same name" can produce unintended results.

 In the analogy, Alice in home A wants to compare the location of her phone to the location of Bob's phone in home B, so she asks Bob "Where is the phone?".
 Because both homes have phones, but they are in different locations, Alice would answer "the living room" and Bob would answer "the kitchen" because "the phone" is relative to each home.
 If Alice and Bob wanted to have the same answer, then either they would have to communicate where they want the phone to be and put it there, or refer to the same physical instance of a phone.